LauraVEkris/openrowingmonitor/docs/CONTRIBUTING.md

 Thank you for considering contributing to [OpenRowingMonitor](https://github.com/JaapvanEkris/openrowingmonitor).
 Help is always welcome, and even if you are an absolute beginner in both rowing and coding, you can still help in your own way.

 Please read the following sections in order to know how to ask questions and how to work on something.
 OpenRowingMonitor is a spare time project where [many have contributed already](attribution.md) and made things possible we never ever dared to dream of.
+People who contribute are [attributed](attribution.md) and are mentioned in the [release notes](Release_Notes.md) as a way of saying thank you, as OpenRowingMonitor has grown a lot thanks to the community that supports it, and it would never have become what it is now, if it wasn't for these great community contributions and discussions.

 ## Code of Conduct